harshitagupta1404/React/README.md

  Instead use <Link> component from react-router-dom
  <b>useParams (provided by react-router-dom)</b> - allows us to access dynamic params in the URL.

- # 2 types of rounting
+ # 2 types of routing
  - Server side routing - Sends a network call to fetch the html page and reloads the whole page to render it.
  - Client side routing - It doen't fetches any page.
 Just component renders

  Class component lifecycle - https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/
  Because

+# Steps for React app
+1. npm install react, react-dom, parcel
+2. create an HTML file with div element and id 'root'.
+3. HTML should be pointing to js file using script tag
+4. JS file should render component